boot-clj/boot/README.md

 ```
 # The -- args below are optional.
 We use them here to visually separate the tasks.
-$ boot -s src -- pom -p my-project -v 0.1.0 -- jar -M Foo=bar -- install
+$ boot -s src -d me.raynes/conch:0.8.0 -- pom -p my-project -v 0.1.0 -- jar -M Foo=bar -- install
 ```

 What we did here was we built a pipeline on the command line and ran it to build our project.

+* We specified the source directory via boot's `-s` option.
+* We added the `conch` dependency via boot's `-d` option.

+This sets up the build environment.
+Then we constructed a pipeline of tasks:

-We specified the source directory via boot's `-s` option first.
-Then we added the `pom` task with options to set the project ID and version string, the `jar` task with options to add a `Foo` key to the jar manifest with value `bar`, and finally the `install` task with no options.
+* The `pom` task with options to set the project ID and version,
+* The `jar` task with options to add a `Foo` key to the jar, manifest with value `bar`,
+* And finally the `install` task with no options.

+Boot composes the pipeline and runs it, building your project.
+There should be a jar file in the `target` directory–the fruits of your labors.

 ### Build From the REPL